yu1-verQ/graphs-on-Mathematica/README.md

 # graphs-on-Mathematica
-This repository has the Mathematica notebooks which make a graph.
+This repository has a Mathematica notebook which make graphs.